-General Sonography: The General Sonography track prepares the student for specialization in obstetrics/gynecology, abdominal, and small parts Sonography.
-This program prepares the student for the RDMS® (Registered Diagnostic Medical Sonographer) credential\.
-At this time, the general track is capped at 12 students.
+Abdominal & OB/GYN Sonography: The Abdominal & OB/GYN Sonography track prepares the student for specialization in obstetrics/gynecology, abdominal, and small parts Sonography.
+This program prepares the student for the RDMS® (Registered Diagnostic Medical Sonographer) credential.
+At this time, the Abdominal & OB/GYN track is capped at 12 students.

 Cardiac Sonography: The Cardiac Sonography track prepares the student for specialization in Echocardiography of the adult (ultrasound of the heart).
-This program prepares the student for the RDCS® (Registered Diagnostic Cardiac Sonographer) or RCS (Registered Cardiac Sonographer) credentials\.
+This program prepares the student for the RDCS® (Registered Diagnostic Cardiac Sonographer) or RCS (Registered Cardiac Sonographer) credentials.

 Vascular Sonography: The Vascular track prepares the student for specialization in the field of Vascular Sonography (ultrasound of the arteries in the heart, neck, abdomen and extremities).
-This program prepares the student for the RVT® (Registered Vascular Technologist) or RVS (Registered Vascular Technologist) credentials\.
+This program prepares the student for the RVT® (Registered Vascular Technologist) or RVS (Registered Vascular Technologist) credentials.